h3rald/mn/docs/learn-control-flow.md

 -----
 {@ _defs_.md || 0 @}

-The {#link-module#} provide some symbols that can be used for the most common control flow statements.
-Unlike most programming languages, mn does not differentiate between functions and statements -- control flow statements are just ordinary symbols that manipulate the main stack.
+{{m}} provides some symbols that can be used for the most common control flow statements.
+Unlike most programming languages, {{m}} does not differentiate between functions and statements -- control flow statements are just ordinary symbols that manipulate the main stack.

 ## Conditionals